eugeneanokye99/DirectDrop/Documentation/DirectDrop/docs/gettingstarted.md

 c
 #### Environment Variables

 Create a `.env` file in the root directory and configure the necessary variables.
-You can use `.env.example` as a template.
+You can use `.env` as a template.

-*Example `.env`:*
+*Variables used in this project in the `.env` file are given below:*

 ```